 The Counseling and Wellness Center offers a variety of outreach programs to the campus community on topics related to mental health and well-being.

 Request an Outreach Program or Service

-The Counseling Center welcomes requests for outreach programs and collaboration with campus partners.
+The Counseling and Wellness Center welcomes requests for outreach programs and collaboration with campus partners.
 Please submit the online Outreach Request Form below and we will do our best to meet your needs!

 Our ability to respond to requests may be impacted by factors such as: current demand for services, time of the quarter, and availability of staff to present on a given topic.

 Please note the following when requesting an outreach program:

 - Provide at least 2 weeks’ notice.

 - Provide several possible dates/times for the intended program.

 - Advertise and promote the program (as appropriate)